wwieo/linebot/README.md

-# Linebot
+# LineBot

 * Overview
-    * Receive and push messages to users by linebot.
+    * Receive and push messages to users by LineBot.
     * Save the user info and message in MongoDB.
     * Start the service with docker.

-## Set linebot config
-[Here](./config/config.yaml) to change the linebot channel secret and token.

 ## Start service
 ```
 # pull docker images and build service
 make build

 # start app and mongodb
+# You will need to set the LineBot channel secret and token when you first make up the service.
 make up

 # shut down all service